saman-nia/tasks/README.md

 ## Part 2: Retrieval-Augmented Generation (RAG)

-This section creates a function to retrieve products based on user queries, e.g., "best laptops under 500".
+This section creates a function to retrieve products based on user queries:

 ### Product Recommendation System